Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Transportation Cost Balancing Algorithm

-{Note that main difference in the selection rules~(\ref{eq: sampling rule}) and~(\ref{eq: sampling rule 2}) lies in the cost function $\Phi_t$ which has an additional penalty compared to $\Gamma_t$, that promotes additional exploration.
+Based on this definition, the modified sampling rule in ITCB is specified next. { } {Note that main difference in the selection rules~(\ref{eq: sampling rule}) and~(\ref{eq: sampling rule 2}) lies in the cost function $\Phi_t$ which has an additional penalty compared to $\Gamma_t$, that promotes additional exploration.
 The ITCB sampling rule follows the same principle as TCB, with the difference of a penalized cost function.}